310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori v2 %}
-Die, please.  …I’m well aware how badly you wanna look cool—you’re just a liar as fake as paper-mache.
+Die, please.  …I’m well aware how badly you wanna look cool — you’re just a liar as fake as paper-mache.

-You don’t have to hide your true form from the people close to you, the same heroes as *you*—do you?
+You don’t have to hide your true form from the people close to you, the same heroes as *you* — do you?

 We’re not in some old tokusatsu show or American comic, so why do you keep hiding your true self?